8. Funding and Tuition Scholarships

 8.6- Fellowships and Grants

-In addition to the above-mentioned scholarships and appointments, the GSAS provides financial aid in the form of a variety of graduate fellowships and grants, including six types of University-sponsored distinguished fellowships: three offered to entering students and three for advanced students.
+In addition to the above-mentioned scholarships and appointments, GSAS provides financial aid in the form of a variety of graduate fellowships and grants, including six types of University-sponsored Distinguished Fellowships: three offered to entering students and three for advanced students.
+Please note that the number of these awards granted may vary based on the availability of funds.

 Some departments have additional fellowships that are restricted to students in their programs.
 For more information, see the GSAS financial aid website under Distinguished Fellowships.